setname490204634/Team-car-racing/documentation.md

 - CarObservationSerializer.cs, packs observation into byte array
 - CarObservationTransmitter.cs, sends packed observation via network
 - FreeCameraController.cs, used to move camera with wsad and mouse to observe how the cars behave from 3rd person
-- GameControlScript.cs, manages envirometn input/output, handles restarting and the game
+- GameControlScript.cs, manages enviroment input/output, handles restarting and the game, game loop, rewards
 - UnityMainThreadDispatcher.cs, used to execute tasks on main thread.
+- Buffers.cs, used to buffer packets from communication

 ## pythonSide